As a small business owner, it’s essential to have a communication plan. But, very often, business owners do not think it is necessary.

-Step 3: Create a Calendar
+3. Create a Calendar

-If your employees know that, on the last day of every month, a newsletter circulates, they will know to keep an eye on it.
+If your employees know that, on the last day of every month, a newsletter circulates, they will know to keep an eye out for it.
 If they are aware that the first day of every new quarter there is a staff meeting, they will keep it on their calendars.

 Employees should enjoy coming to work every day.
 You want to create an enjoyable work environment.
 Celebrate your team’s efforts and accomplishments.
 Include this in your internal communication plan.
 Whether it is formal or informal, remember to keep it consistent.

-Step 4: Sing Out, Louise
+4. Sing Out, Louise

 What we want to say is that external communication is not always the same as marketing.
-It can be true that for your small business, that may be the bulk of your external communication efforts.
+It can be true that, for your small business, it may be the bulk of your external communication efforts.
 Yet, even small businesses will have external communication needs beyond sales and marketing.